Clever-ISA/Clever-ISA/specs/main.md

 - Inserts a `Fence` element to the Global Synchronization Order.

 Instructions:
-- 0x203 (fence): Makes memory accesses visible accross CPUs according to the behaviour of the `Fence` memory operation.
-All memory accesses that preceed the `fence` instruction on the same CPU, and all memory accesses visible to those accesses are made accesses that follow subseqeunt `Fence` memory operations in the Global Synchronization order on the same CPU as the corresponding `fence` instruction.
-Additionally makes these memory operations visible to CPUs that execute the privileged `flall` instruction, or the privileged `dflush` or `iflush` instructions (where the access accesses any byte that is refered to by its operand).
-All `fence` instructions participate in the Global Synchronization Order.
+- 0x203 (fence): Makes memory accesses visible accross CPUs according to the behaviour of the `Fence` synchronization operation.

+All eligible memory operations are Visibility Candidates for a given Fence operation.
+A Fence operation makes all Visibility Candidates from each preceeding synchronization operation in the Global Synchronization Order visible to all memory operations that follow it in the global synchronization order.

 The `fence` instruction is analogous to the C++11 function `std::atomic_thread_fence`, called with `std::memory_order_seq_cst`.